alvin-tosh/Kenyatta-Ransomware/README.md

 # <h1 align="center"> Kenyatta-Ransomware 🤐 </h1>
-> Note 1: This project is purely academic, use at your own risk.
+> PS 1: This project is purely academic, use at your own risk.
 I do not encourage in any way the use of this software illegally or to attack targets without their authorization.
 Please do that on a throw-away machine, docker containers and VMs.

-> Note 2: Unfortunatelly now some AVs (including Windows Defender) detects the unlocker as a virus🥶.
+> Note: Unfortunately now some AVs (Malwarebytes, Windows Defender) detect the unlocker as a virus🥶.
 Disable any antivirus to play with the project.

 **Remember, security is always a double-edged sword**